adeleke123/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. Local variable -> Create a script that creates a new local variable.
 Name: BEST and Value: School
 7. Global variable -> Create a script that creates a new global variable.
 Name: BEST and Value: School
 8. Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.
+9. Divide and rule -> Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.